 Need some ideas to actually generate leads at your next open house?
 Check out our guide to open houses here.

-It’s a signal that you’re pushing yourself too hard.
-That means you’re stressed, tired, and probably cranky to boot.
+It’s a signal that you’re stressed, tired, and probably cranky to boot.
 Basically the exact opposite frame of mind you need for a successful door knocking campaign.
-Who wants to talk to a stressed out stranger on their doorstep?
-The answer of course is literally no one.
+Who wants to talk to a stressed-out stranger on their doorstep?
+The answer, of course, is literally no one.

 Again, you’re not a brain surgeon!
 Don’t beat yourself up for not working a billion hours a week.
 Trust us, it will help your career in the long run.